Frequently asked Questions!

 Above is a picture of a genuine British Seagull bottle from my museum, yes it does read EP 90..

-Sadly I did not keep the old EP140 tin, yes tin...
+Sadly I did not keep the old EP140 tin, yes a real tin...

 I suspect the chap selling on EBay has just got a load of 140 to get rid of, but hang on, he is selling it for £8.99 for 500ml instead of my £5.50 for a Litre!!
 You can use either, but mine is so much cheaper!
 Wow that makes his 3 times the price of mine......That is daylight robbery!